Last Updated on 08/13/2023

-Cádiz is one of the oldest continuously inhabited cities in Europe with ancient artifacts in the museum and a Roman theatre to prove it.
-While Cádiz is a smaller city, it is filled with remarkable history, preserved castles, charming plazas, beautiful parks and memorable restaurants.
+Even though Cádiz is a smaller city, it is filled with remarkable history, preserved castles, charming plazas, beautiful parks and memorable restaurants.
 With the Old Town spanning a little over a mile, you can walk from one end to the other, something I quite enjoy doing on the weekends.
-Most of the best things to do in Cádiz can be done in just one day and best of all, are free to enjoy.
+I had never really heard of Cádiz until we moved to Andalusia.
+With beaches that rival any other town in southern Spain, I can’t believe it’s not more popular.

 Where to Stay